Are you looking for help to manage your uterine prolapse?

-- Inappropriate exercise including high impact exercise, heavy weight training and intense abdominal or core exercise.
+- Inappropriate exercise including high impact exercise, heavy weight training and intense abdominal or core exercises.

-There are a number of important steps you can take to manage your prolapse and protect your prolapse repair if you have taken the step of having prolapse repair surgery.
+There are a number of important steps that you can take to manage your prolapse and protect your prolapse repair if you’ve taken the step of having prolapse repair surgery.

 - Becoming overweight.

-- Pelvic floor muscle exercises – start pelvic floor exercises after surgery when you have your specialist’s approval to commence;
+- Pelvic floor muscle exercises – start pelvic floor exercises after prolapse surgery when you have your specialist’s approval to commence

-- Alternate activities (e.g. sitting/standing) and avoid prolonged standing especially when you are recovering from pelvic floor repair surgery;
+- Alternate activities (e.g. sitting/standing) and avoid prolonged walking and standing, especially when you’re recovering from pelvic floor repair surgery

-- Manage your weight and lose weight if you are overweight;
+- Manage your weight and lose weight if you’re overweight

-- Have a rest in afternoon and elevate your legs if possible;
+- Have a rest in the afternoon and elevate your legs if possible

-- Speak with your doctor to manage chronic cough, chronic hay fever and sneezing; and
+- Speak with your doctor to manage chronic cough, chronic hay fever and sneezing

 - Choose low impact pelvic floor safe exercise.